developermehedi99/developermehedi99/README.md

 I’m a Front End Web developer passionate about making error-free websites with 100% client satisfaction.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented, and I always work with an end goal in mind.
 Over the past years, I created 50s of websites for my clients.
 I pride myself on doing quality work and maintaining excellent communication.
 Most of the time I work with WordPress but some technologies I enjoy working with include ReactJS, NextJS, ExpressJs, Mongodb, JavaScript.

-Skills: TypeScript /REDUX JS /NEXT JS / REACT / JS / HTML / CSS
+Skills: TYPESCRIPT /REDUX JS /NEXT JS / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on E-commerce projects
 - 🌱 I’m currently learning back-end part